“Have you seen Bates College’s new homepage? You should check it out. It is really different and innovative.”

 1) How long did it take from concept to the implementation of this first phase?

 The Home 4 project took 8 months, from kickoff to final launch.
-It was built upon the listening sessions I convened with students, staff, faculty, alumni, and parents in 2007 and 2008, and a whole domain blueprint was released in September 2008.
+It was built upon the listening sessions I convened with students, staff, faculty, alumni, and parents, and a whole domain blueprint was released in September.

 Concurrent with this process, I recruited and hired our first new staff member, producer/designer Ethan Dahlin Magoon, who took on the interface design in April.
 After releasing several prototypes to the campus community, W3Markup did the base theme coding and Ethan expanded it to dozens of templates for the launch.